Close Menu

 Black-eyed peas are a type of legume cultivated around globe.
 Cowpeas are rich in iron, protein, and dietary fiber.

-A common variety of cooked black-eyed peas contain 2.51 mg of iron, which is 14% of the DV, while raw black-eyed peas contain 8.27 mg of iron which is whopping 46% of the DV.
+100 grams of cooked black-eyed peas contain 2.51 mg of iron, which is 14% of the DV, while the same serving of raw black-eyed peas contain 8.27 mg of iron which is whopping 46% of the DV.

 From the above change in iron content, we can conclude that the best way to consume black-eyed peas raw is soaked overnight, sprouted, added to salads or you can just enjoy them as a snack, which may fulfill about half of your daily iron needs as its iron content is retained in uncooked form that diminishes through cooking.